Cycles and Intractability in a Large Class of Aggregation Rules: The Orthogonal Decomposition of a Weighted Tournament

-The decomposition was first applied to the flow of net preference in \cite{Z}, and was later exploited in \cite{Saari}.
-Quite recently, it was used in \cite{DPZ} to characterize the \emph{mean rule} for aggregation of dichotomous weak orders, and in \cite{BBS} to characterize \emph{maximal lotteries}.
-The relevance of the decomposition to profiles of weak or strict preference ballots can be appreciated from the following points: \begin{itemize} \item The cyclic component $\overrightarrow{w}_{\emph{cocycle}}$ of $\overrightarrow{w}$ assigns, to each edge $a \rightarrow b$ the scaled difference $\frac{a^\beta - b^\beta}{|A|}$ in symmetric Borda scores of the two alternatives \dots so we can say that\\``The Borda count is the boundary map.'' \item Thus, for a purely acyclic edge-weighting the pairwise majority relation yields a transitive ranking, which agrees with the ranking induced by Borda scores. \item More generally, these two rankings agree when the cocyclic component is dominant in determining the sign of each edge-weight.
-However, when the cyclic component becomes large enough to reverse some edge weight signs, without being so large as to introduce Condorcet cycles (``overt'' majority cycles), these two rankings differ, and the difference can be attributed to the ``hidden'' cycles of the cyclic component. \end{itemize}
+\begin{observation} In the decomposition $\overrightarrow{w} = \overrightarrow{w}_{\emph{cycle}} + \overrightarrow{w}_{\emph{cocycle}}$ of any weight function $\overrightarrow{w}$ for a weighted tournament: \begin{enumerate} \item The cocyclic component $\overrightarrow{w}_{\emph{cocycle}}$ of $\overrightarrow{w}$ assigns to each edge $a \rightarrow b$ the scaled difference $\frac{a^\beta - b^\beta}{|\overrightarrow{V}|}$ in symmetric Borda scores\footnote{ Standard Borda scoring awards a weight of $m-1$ to the candidate ranked first on a (linearly ordered) ballot, $m-2$ to the candidate ranked second \dots and $0$ to the candidate ranked $m^\emph{th}$ (last).
+The symmetric version uses weights of $m-1$, $m-3$, $m-5$, \dots , $-(m-3)$, and $-(m-1)$ (for last-ranked); equivalently, to find the weight awarded to $x$ by a ballot, subtract the number of alternatives ranked strictly over $x$ from the number ranked strictly under.
+This equivalent version extends Borda scoring weights to weak orders.
+The score of a candidate is the sum of weights awarded by all ballots, with candidates then ranked in order of decreasing score (and the Borda winner determined by highest score).
+While standard and symmetric weights produce different scores, they induce the same final ranking.} of the two alternatives; we might say that ``the Borda count is the boundary map.'' \item Thus, for a purely acyclic edge-weighting the pairwise majority relation yields a transitive ranking, which agrees with the ranking induced by Borda scores. \item More generally, these two rankings agree when the cocyclic component is dominant in the sense that $\overrightarrow{w}(a,b)$ always agrees in sign with $\overrightarrow{w}_{\emph{cocycle}}(a,b)$.
+However, when the cyclic component becomes large enough to reverse a few edge weight signs, but not so many as to introduce Condorcet cycles (``overt'' majority cycles), these rankings differ.
+That difference can be attributed to the ``hidden'' cycles of the cyclic component. \end{enumerate} \end{observation}